 Earnings from FedEx and Nike- the message from FedEx was that prices will remain elevated for at least 12 months and that e-commerce sales could likely see a deceleration soon which is key information for those investors with exposure to the e-commerce industry.
 FedEx shares were up in extended trading.
 Nike shares were down in extended trading as the sports retailer reported worse-than-expected sales figures and complained about supply chain disruptions.

 Germany, France and Indonesia set to resume use of the AstraZeneca vaccine - after a review of its safety over concerns of causing blood clots.
-As it is used in a significant percentage of vaccines in the should step up the pace of vaccines again.
+As it is used in a significant percentage of vaccines in the EU in particular, this should step up the pace of vaccines again.

 The Bloomberg Commodity Index, down 3% on the week, is heading for its biggest weekly loss in six months.
 A disappointing vaccine rollout pace combined with surging Treasury yields have started to hurt risk appetite, and as volatility in both bonds and stock markets rise, some money managers are forced to reduce their near record long exposure across the major commodity futures.
 Losses were led by the energy sector, especially gasoline and crude oil while pockets of strength are found in corn, aluminum and precious metals.
 We maintain a bullish outlook for commodities and view the current setback as a long overdue correction.

 What are we watching next?

 Russian Key Rate Announcement– today’s Russian Central Bank meeting comes at an interesting time, as crude oil suffered an ugly melt-down yesterday and the Ruble had weakened sharply even before that development on US President Biden’s sharp comments on Putin’s culpability in US election interference.
 The Central Bank not expected to move today but probably needs to clearly signal incoming rate hikes (that are expected eventually anyway) to keep support under the ruble.